elixir-lang/elixir-lang.github.com/crash-course.markdown

 ## 7 Adding Elixir to existing Erlang programs

-### Parse transform

 Elixir compiles directly into BEAM byte code.
 This means that Elixir code can be called from Erlang and vice versa, without the need to write any bindings.
-In order to avoid conflicts with Erlang, Elixir modules are prefixed by the word `Elixir` and separated using `-`:

-Consider the following module in Elixir:

-{% highlight elixir %}
-defmodule Contrived do
-  def pretty_binary(bin) do
-    "Pretty " <> bin
-  end

-  def ugly_binary(bin) do
-    "Ugly " <> bin
-  end
-end
-{% endhighlight %}

-It can be called from Erlang as follow:
+All Elixir modules start with the "Elixir." prefix followed by the regular Elixir name.
+For example, here is how to use the UTF-8 aware String downcase from Elixir in Erlang:

 {% highlight erlang %}
--module(erlang_contrived).
--export([uglify/1]).

-uglify(Bin) ->
-  'Elixir.Contrived':ugly_binary(Bin).
-{% endhighlight %}

-However this syntax is suboptimal.
-For this reason, Elixir ships with a parse transform that allows you to write the module names in a more convenient way:

-{% highlight erlang %}
--module(erlang_improved).
--export([prettify/1]).
--compile({parse_transform, elixir_transform}).
+-module(bstring).
+-export([downcase/1]).

-prettify(Bin) ->
+downcase(Bin) ->
-  'Elixir.Contrived':pretty_binary(Bin).
+  'Elixir.String':downcase(Bin).
 {% endhighlight %}

 ### Rebar integration